GameOPro/GameOPro/README.md

 I do Computer Science.

-If my website doesnt work its because I set it to only allow my own ip only (until I upgrade my server and get a switch+firewall).

-I also don't post on social media.
+I don't post on social media.

 Discord is the same as my github username (GameOPro) if you want to add me or something
 <!--